RIBA Stirling Prize: A short history

 The prize was largely instrumental in turning the tide of negative public opinion against modern architecture that had existed during the 1980s and 1990s.
 By the late 1990s ‘Cool Britannia’ had replaced conservatism (both with a big and small ‘c’) and an improving British economy had made design cool again.

 Every year the prize is presented to the architects of the building that has made the greatest contribution to the evolution of architecture over the past year.
-The prize is for projects ‘built or designed in Britain’.
-Buildings are eligible if they are in the UK or EU, and designed by an architect whose head office is in the UK.
+The prize is for the best building in the UK by RIBA chartered architects and International Fellows, or in the rest of the EU by an RIBA chartered architect.

 Video: 10 years of the RIBA Stirling Prize